SirEthanator/Catppuccin-Dots/README.md

 - Screenshot and GTK Theme scripts are based on [Arcolinux](https://arcolinux.com/) ones.

-- Firefox css is a Catppuccinified version of [WhiteSur Firefox Theme](https://github.com/vinceliuice/WhiteSur-firefox-theme).
+- Firefox CSS is a Catppuccinified version of [WhiteSur Firefox Theme](https://github.com/vinceliuice/WhiteSur-firefox-theme).

 - Colors section of kitty config is a tweaked version of [Catppuccin for Kitty](https://github.com/catppuccin/kitty).